ljmerza/frigate_plate_recognizer/README.md

 Logs will be in `/config/frigate_plate_recognizer.log`

-### Synology Diskstation

-Anyone trying this on Synology Diskstation, you need to set the volumes to point to `/usr/src/app/config` not just `/config`

 ### Save Snapshot Images to Path

 If you want frigate-plate-recognizer to automatically save snapshots of recognized plates, add the following to your config.yml: